TheoChem-VU/PyFrag/docs/install.rst

 ``pyfrag job.in``

-if your want to know the latest information about your job, just run:
+To know the latest information about your job, just run:

 ``pyfrag -x summary job.in``